 Atami Sun Beach, in the Izu Peninsula, is my top choice for a day trip to the sea.
 By taking the shinkansen from Shinagawa (30-40 minutes), you can be floating in the ocean in just over an hour.
 It is also possible to travel there for around 2000 yen, one way, on the JR Tokaido Line (100 minutes by train) or an Express ‘Acty’ (86 minutes).
 Upon arrival, it is a 5 minute taxi ride, or 15 minute walk, downhill, from the station to the beach.

 Resort hotels and palm trees sit beside Atami’s 400 meter long beach.
-The sand is darker and can get quite hot, so don’t forget some flip-flops or water shoes.
+The sand is darker and can get quite hot, so don’t forget some flip-flops or, even better, water shoes.
 Waves are minimal due to typhoon barriers – making this beach great for families.
 The water is very clear and there are a couple of platforms that visitors can swim out to.
 Restaurants, shops, and convenience stores are only minutes away.

 One nice perk of swimming in Atami is that you can visit an onsen afterward and clean up before heading home.